ItsDoctorLeaf/plugin-rpCharacters/README.md

 ### A Character creator for minecraft java.
 <br>

-> [!IMPORTANT]
+> [!WARNING]
 > This plugin in currently in alpha.
-It will contain bugs and is subject to many changes!
+It WILL contain bugs and issues, so please do report them if you find any.
+> There is a high likelyhood that config and affects will change in the future.
+If you have any reccomendations, please do send me them
 Want the pre-setup version?
 Check download this:<br>
 https://github.com/ItsDoctorLeaf/plugin-rpCharacters/tree/main/dragAndDrop